Taradacktl/Get-Outdoors/README.md

 # Get-Outdoors
-This application uses api data provided by The National Park Service (https://www.nps.gov/index.htm) and Dark Sky Weather (https://darksky.net) to find National Parks within your state and weather in your area to help you plan outdoor activities.
+This application uses api data provided by The National Park Service (https://www.nps.gov/index.htm) and Dark Sky Weather (https://darksky.net) to find National Parks within your state and the weather forecast in your area to help you plan outdoor activities.
 A brief description and images are provided with each National Park.
 Get Outdoors!

 https://taradacktl.github.io/Get-Outdoors/